YaleDHLab/dhlab-site/_methods/geospatial_analysis.md

 image: '/assets/images/banners/globe.jpg'

 caption: >
-  Geospatial analysis consists of studying patterns in the distributions of entities in space.
-Read more about geographic analysis methods and resources below.

 teaser: >
   Geospatial analysis consists of studying patterns in the distributions of entities in space.
 Click to read more about geographic analysis methods.